rfcx/rfcx-api/DEPLOYMENT_NOTES.md

 - Check that Jenkins is using the correct Jenkinsfile and update if necessary.
   (Note that if it needs updating then the previous work to "apply" yaml config on deploy might be untested.)
+- Look out for errors related to the changes to the ingress annotations (due to CE-943).

 ## v1.0.22
 - Deploy Explorer updates from `bug/CE-831-upload-permissions` branch